ioannisbat/BALab-Contributions/README.md

 The technologies that are used are Pelican, Markdown & BiBTeX

-Data are kept in MARKDOWN form (members, associates, projects) and for the publications BiBTeX is used.
+Data are kept in MARKDOWN form (members, alumni, projects) and for the publications BiBTeX is used.
 Data are transformed into static HTML pages by Pelican.

 To install Pelican you need:
 -----------
 * `python`
 * `pelican` : pip install pelican
 * `markdown` : pip install Markdown
 * `typogrify` : pip install typogrify